-Advertising Standards Authority for Ireland release latest Complaints Bulletin
+Advertising Standards Authority for Ireland releases latest Complaints Bulletin

-17 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Principles, Taste and Decency, Safety and Promotions
+- 18 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Promotion and Recognisability

-21 September 2017 – The Advertising Standards Authority for Ireland’s (ASAI) independent Complaints Committee has released its latest Complaints Bulletin which contains 20 case reports on complaints recently investigated by the ASAI.
+30 October 2018 – The Advertising Standards Authority for Ireland’s (ASAI) independent Complaints Committee has released its latest Complaints Bulletin, which contains 18 case reports on complaints recently investigated by the organisation.

-17 of the 20 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Principles, Taste and Decency, Safety and Promotions.
-The advertisements complained of related to poster, website, social media, internet, cinema, TV, press, radio, leaflet and brochure advertising.
-The ASAI Complaints Committee chose not to uphold one consumer complaint and one intra industry / interested party complaint.
+18 of the 19 advertisements were found to have been in breach of the ASAI Code on grounds relating to Misleading Advertising, Promotion and Health & Beauty.
+The advertisements complained of related to Email, Social Media, Online, Direct Mail, Television and Print advertising.
+One of those upheld related to an intra industry / interested party complaint.
+The ASAI Complaints Committee chose not to uphold one consumer complaint.

 Commenting on the latest ASAI rulings, Orla Twomey, Chief Executive of the ASAI, stated: